Flock

 Growing year upon year, PAW has been made possible with generous support from sponsors, Plymouth City Council, partner art organisations in the city and project grant funding from Arts Council England.

-Coordination: Lucy Stella Rollins, Phil Rushworth, Rhys Morgan, Tim Mills Community Engagement production: Rachel Dobbs
+Coordination: Lucy Elmes, Phil Rushworth, Rhys Morgan, Tim Mills Community Engagement production: Rachel Dobbs

 Image: MAKE IT UP, Tabatha Andrews and Tim Bolton, Union Street.